onemanlutta/sqlalchemy-challenge/README.md

 - `/api/v1.0/tobs`: Return JSON list of temperature observations for the most active station.
 - `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`: Return JSON list of temperature statistics for specified start and end dates.

-## Topline Findings

-Provide top-level insights or key findings from the climate analysis.

 ## References